List of Jessica Lange performances

 As Lange reached her fifties, her screen career began to decline.
 In exchange, though, Lange found a place most notably on TV.
 As a result of starring in three productions, such as Normal (2003), Sybil (2007) and Grey Gardens (2009), she extended her accolades with two Golden Globe nominations and an Emmy award.
 She would also earn additional two Satellite Awards nominations, and a second SAG Award nomination.
 On screen, however, the actress mainly played secondary roles.
 Aside from Bonneville (2006), her only lead part from the 2000s, she would mainly join supporting casts in six major films following the start of the millennium.
 She also continued to appear on stage on at least two separate occasions; in Long Day's Journey into Night (2000) at the London's Lyric Theatre, recognized with a Laurence Olivier Award nomination, and in The Glass Menagerie (2005), back again at the Ethel Barrymore Theatre in New York City.
 In 2009, she contributed to a soundtrack composed by Rachel Portman for Grey Gardens as a lead vocalist.

-In the 2010s, Lange gained new recognition by starring in FX's horror anthology, American Horror Story (2011–2015, 2018).
-The show has exposed her work to a new generation of TV viewers, earning her four Emmy nominations, of which she won two, four Golden Globe nominations, earning one win, three SAG award nominations, winning her first, and two Satellite Award nominations, having won in a special achievement category.
+In the 2010s, Lange gained new recognition by starring in FX's horror anthology, American Horror Story (2011–2015, 2018, 2026).
+The show has exposed her work to a new generation of TV viewers, earning her four Emmy nominations, of which she won two, four Golden Globe nominations, earning one win, three Actor award nominations, winning her first, and two Satellite Award nominations, having won in a special achievement category.
 Among others, she has also received four nominations for the Critics' Choice TV Awards, earning one trophy, as well as four nominations for the Saturn Awards and one People's Choice Awards nomination.
 On screen in the 2010s, she played three supporting roles: in the romantic drama The Vow (2012), the erotic thriller In Secret (2013), and a remake of the 1974 crime film The Gambler in 2014.
 Her most recent appearances include the dramedy web series Horace and Pete (2016) and the road trip comedy film Wild Oats (2016).
 On stage, Lange reprised her 2000 role in a Broadway production of Eugene O'Neill's Long Day's Journey into Night, In 2017, Lange starred in FX's new series Feud: Bette and Joan as Joan Crawford.
 In 2018, Lange reprised her role of Constance Langdon in American Horror Story: Apocalypse, while in 2019, she co-starred in Netflix's series The Politician.